pnp/PnP/OfficeDevPnP.Core/ProvisioningSchema-2015-05.md

 Attibute|Type|Description
 --------|----|-----------
-ID|pnp:ContentTypeId|The value of the content type ID, required attribute Name|xsd:string|The name of the content type, required attribute Description|xsd:string|The description of the content type, optional attribute Group|xsd:string|The group of the content type, optional attribute
+ID|ContentTypeId|The value of the content type ID, required attribute Name|xsd:string|The name of the content type, required attribute Description|xsd:string|The description of the content type, optional attribute Group|xsd:string|The group of the content type, optional attribute